 - 1 cup shredded carrots (about 2 large carrots)

 - 2–3 Tbsp homemade taco seasoning

 - In a large heavy bottom skillet (I use my 12” cast iron skillet), warm olive oil over medium heat.
-Add onions, celery, mushrooms and carrots and cook, stirring occasionally, until the onions are translucent.
+Add 1 cup finely diced onions, 1 cup finely diced celery, 1 cup finely diced mushrooms and 1 cup shredded carrots and cook, stirring occasionally, until the onions are translucent.

-- Add the ground beef and taco seasoning.
+- Add the 1 lb ground beef and 2-3 Tbsp taco seasoning.
 Break up the beef using a pastry cutter or a wooden spoon and stir until everything is mixed well.

 - Cook the ground beef on medium heat until it’s no longer pink.
 The juices and water should be evaporating, but if they’re not, you can turn the heat up slightly.
 Stand at the stove if you turn the heat up and stir constantly so as not to burn the meat or vegetables.